Prathamesh4545/ShoppingSystem/README.md

 # ShoppingSystem

+I highly recommend downloading and running this project.
+It is one of the best projects I have worked on, and although it is still in the development phase, I believe it has significant potential.
+Please note that there are some incomplete SQL queries within the build that may lack associated images.
+However, feel free to add your own data to test the functionality and explore how it operates.
+Your feedback would be greatly appreciated as I continue to improve and refine the project.

 This project is a full-stack application built using React for the frontend and Java Spring Boot for the backend.
-The goal of the project is to create a seamless and interactive shopping system while allowing the developer to learn and practice both React and Spring Boot.
+The goal of the project is to create a seamless and interactive shopping system while allowing me to learn and practice both React and Spring Boot.

 ## Project Overview